Patricia Buck

 Patricia Buck is an American abstract painter based in Maryland, known for large-scale color field paintings and mixed-media works exploring phenomenal energy.

-MessagePatricia Buck is an American abstract painter based in Maryland, known for large-scale color field paintings and mixed-media works exploring symbolic language and phenomenal energy.
+MessagePatricia Buck is an American abstract painter based in Maryland, known for large-scale color field paintings and mixed-media works exploring phenomenal energy.
 She holds an MFA degree from Howard University, College of Art, and a BFA in Studio from University of MD.

 Statement